llorracc/cAndCwithStickyE/Code/Models/README.txt

 smoothness coefficient estimates (Figure 1) and the time series regressions on U.S. consumption data.
 Stata code in this folder is called from the MAIN file if the appropriate booleans are set to True; stata_exe must be valid for this to work.

+6) ./Options
+This folder contains several very small .py files with sets of options that are loaded by the do_XXX.py files.
+They represent common choices of what work to (not) do on a given execution run.